sid111/Frontend-Portfolio/README.md

 ## Technical Details

-• HTML: Semantic structure with <header>, <nav>, <main>, <section>, and <footer> elements.
+• HTML: Semantic structure with header, nav, main, section and footer elements.
 The Home page utilizes slides with background images, the Projects page displays a 3×3 responsive grid of project cards, and the Contact page includes a form and social icons.

 • CSS: Centralized styling in style.css with dark gradient backgrounds and teal highlights.
 Responsive layout achieved using CSS Grid and media queries.
 Buttons, cards, and form elements are styled with hover effects.